menegax/SENG302-Organ-Donation-Management-System/doc/manual_test/gui_component_test/gui_map_test.md

 3. Select 'View on Map'.
 4. Select 'OK' on the popup alert.
 5. Make sure the map is in focus.
-6. EXPECTED: Once all patient's have loaded, a line between your two patients should appear.
+6. EXPECTED: Once all patient's have loaded and you click on the donor or receiver marker, a line between your two patients should appear.

 ### Test 13 - No line if donor(or recipient) is on map but recipient(or donor if recipient is on map) is not on map